-It is encouraging to see that for the first time, Statement 12 has reported actuals (for 2017-18) on schemes for children.
-The information on actual expenditure helps understand the variance with initial allocations, thus pointing to the problem of poor fund utilisation., which is a major hinderance in meeting the intended goals of child focused schemes.
-This is a major step towards enhancing transparency and accountability of the government towards their public spending commitments for children.
+It is encouraging to see that for the first time, Statement 12 has reported actual expenditure (for the year 2017-18) on schemes for children.
+The information on actual expenditure helps scan the variance with initial allocations to understand the shortfalls.
+Comparing actual utilization provides useful insights as many times there is poor utilisation of initial higher allocation, which hinders achieving the intended goals of different schemes.
+The step is useful to enhance transparency and accountability of the government towards their public spending commitments for children.